-2. Include the payee.
+2. Include the payee name.

-3. Fill in the numerical amount.
+3. Fill in the amount of the check in numerals.

 4. Write the numerical amount in letters.

 Just beneath the payee line is a blank line with the word “dollars” to the right of it.
 On this line, fill out the dollar amount of the check in words.